The Best Lizards for Handling: Species That Welcome Your Touch

 Temperament

 Your green iguana will have its own personality, and temperaments vary from lizard to lizard.
-They can be very relaxed or very aggressive, but with a patient owner who is willing to socialize them, they will gradually become more tame and affectionate.
+They can be very relaxed or very feisty animals, but with a patient owner who is willing to socialize them, they will gradually become more tame and affectionate.

 These beautiful lizards make it onto our list because when they are tamed and trained properly they are wonderful to handle and highly intelligent.